codename11/secrep/README.md

 "delivery_notes" are notes for specific delivery.
 Can be anything.

  - List deliveries: `list_deliveries`, method is `POST` without parameters.
 List all deliveries.

+ Returns message and paginated data with all data already mentioned when you enter new delivery, alongside with subobjects `operator` with it's own subobject `work_organization`, `entered_by`(sec_id), `complement` which is what vehicles are sent to certain route with each vehicles subobjects of `type` and `work_organization`.

  - Show delivery: `show_delivery`, method is `GET` with single parameter of `id` for getting specific delivery.